prowler-cloud/prowler/README.md

 Jump into the section for the database provider you want to use and follow the required steps to configure it.
 ### PostgreSQL
-- Install psql
+Install psql
 - Mac -> `brew install libpq`
 - Ubuntu -> `sudo apt-get install postgresql-client `
 - RHEL/Centos -> `sudo yum install postgresql10`

 #### Credentials
 There are two options to pass the PostgreSQL credentials to Prowler:
 ##### Using a .pgpass file
-Configure a `~/.pgpass` file into the root folder of the user that is going to launch Prowler ([pgpass file doc](https://www.postgresql.org/docs/current/libpq-pgpass.html)), including an extra field at the end of the line, separated by `:`, to name the table, for instance:
+Configure a `~/.pgpass` file into the root folder of the user that is going to launch Prowler ([pgpass file doc](https://www.postgresql.org/docs/current/libpq-pgpass.html)), including an extra field at the end of the line, separated by `:`, to name the table, using the following format:
-        `hostname:port:database:username:password:prowler_findings`
+        `hostname:port:database:username:password:table`
 ##### Using environment variables
-Configure the following environment variables:
+- Configure the following environment variables:
     - `POSTGRES_HOST`
     - `POSTGRES_PORT`
     - `POSTGRES_USER`
     - `POSTGRES_PASSWORD`
     - `POSTGRES_DB`
+    - `POSTGRES_TABLE`
+> *Note*: If you are using a schema different than postgres please include it at the beggining of the `POSTGRES_TABLE` variable, like: `export POSTGRES_TABLE=prowler.findings`

-- Create a table in your PostgreSQL database to store the Prowler's data.
+Create a table in your PostgreSQL database to store the Prowler's data.
 You can use the following SQL statement to create the table:
 ```
 CREATE TABLE  IF NOT EXISTS prowler_findings (
 profile TEXT,